crosire/reshade-shaders/REFERENCE.md

  * ui_items - A list of items for the combo box, each item is terminated with a `\0` character (required when `ui_type = "combo"`)
  * ui_label - Display name of the variable in the UI.
 If this is missing, the variable name is used instead.
  * ui_tooltip - Text that is displayed when the user hovers over the variable in the UI.
 Use this for a description.
+ * ui_category - Groups values together under a common headline.
+Note that all variables in the same category also have to be declared next to each other for this to be displayed correctly.

 Annotations are also used to request special runtime values: